PostHog/posthog.com/contents/docs/hogql/expressions.md

 - `distinct_id`
 - `person_id`

 Properties can be accessed with dot notation like `person.properties.$initial_browser` which also works for nested or JSON properties.
+They can also be accessed with bracket notation like `properties['$feature/cool-flag']`.

 > **Note:** PostHog's properties always include `$` as a prefix, while custom properties do not (unless you add it).